Kiransala/EchoGPT/README.md

 The front-end of the application is built using HTML, CSS, and JavaScript, and it allows the user to enter a message and receive a response from the OpenAI API.

 The back-end of the application is built using Node.js and the Express framework.
 When the user sends a message, the server sends a request to the OpenAI API, which generates a response based on the user's input.
 The response is then returned to the server, which sends it back to the client.

-## **Contributing**

-If you'd like to contribute to this project, please fork the repository and create a pull request.
-We welcome contributions of all kinds, including bug fixes, feature requests, and documentation improvements.